alanbrunoscience/generation-js06-bootcamp-2024/README.md

 # JavaScript Bootcamp 2024 - Generation Brazil
-This repository contains all the "JavaScript Bootcamp 2024 - Generation Brazil" codes.
+This repository contains the JavaScript and TypeScript codes from module 1 of "JavaScript Bootcamp 2024 - Generation Brazil."